rareaspect/the-rewritten-screen/README.md

 For questions and discussion about this paper, please use the GitHub Discussions space for this repository:
 👉 [Join the discussion on GitHub](https://github.com/rareaspect/the-rewritten-screen/discussions)

+## Legal Notice (Informational Use Only)

+This paper is provided by Rare Aspect LLC for general informational and research discussion purposes.
+It is not legal, regulatory, financial, or technical advice, and no warranties are made as to accuracy or completeness.
+Any implementation based on these concepts must be independently evaluated for safety, legality, and compliance with applicable laws, platform terms, and third-party rights.
+Do not use these ideas to bypass access controls, violate terms of service, or infringe intellectual property.
+Use is at your own risk.